The Magic Mouse isn't the only option for your Mac

 Get the mouse that works for you

-When it comes down to which mouse is the best, it's really down personal preferences.
-The main thing is you get a mouse that has all the features you want.
+When it comes down to which mouse is the best, it depends on personal preferences.
+Some people love Apple's Magic Mouse, but lots of people don't.
+The main thing is you get a mouse that has all the features you want and is compatible with your best Mac.

 We love the Logitech M720 because it's so versatile.
-The ability to have three connections simultaneously allows you to use it with multiple devices without having to worry about pairing it each time.
+The ability to have three connections simultaneously allows you to use it with multiple devices without worrying about pairing it each time.

 If you're looking for a similar look and feel to the Magic Mouse, the Logitech Pebble is probably the closest I have ever tried.
 It may not be a touch device, but the low profile and flat top make it easy to use for left or right-handed people to use, and it has a super quiet click mechanism, so it never gets annoying.

-Lastly, if you like to game at all the SteelSeries Rival 650 is a great gaming mouse that doesn't cost hundreds of dollars.
-It has very low input lag and incredible accuracy, making it perfect for clicking heads in your favorite shooter or commanding troops or the latest RTS game.
+Lastly, if you like to game at all, the SteelSeries Rival 650 is a great gaming mouse that doesn't cost hundreds of dollars.
+It has very low input lag and incredible accuracy, making it perfect for clicking heads in your favorite shooter or commanding troops, or the latest RTS game.

 We may earn a commission for purchases using our links.
 Learn more.